 - Nearly one in 10 residents were born overseas.

-Since our establishment in 2016, the Loddon Campaspe Regional Partnership has been actively consulting and engaging with thousands of people living and working in our community.
+The Loddon Campaspe Regional Partnership has actively consulted and engaged with thousands of people living and working in our community.

 Our Partnership presents annually to Government on our region's priorities.
-However, in early 2019, the Partnership completed a Loddon Campaspe Outcomes Roadmap (PDF 619.4 KB) - a summary of the key outcomes the Partnership is striving to achieve long term, as well as a description of the actions and key projects the Partnership is focussing on, and what success will look like for the region.
+The Partnership has a Loddon Campaspe Outcomes Roadmap (PDF 619.4 KB) - a summary of the key outcomes the Partnership is striving to achieve long term, as well as a description of the actions and key projects the Partnership is focussing on, and what success will look like for the region.

-We have been active in bringing different groups and different levels and parts of Government together in our region, in getting people talking and listening, and in providing Governments with insight into how we can better design policy so it fits the needs and expectations of our communities.
+We have been active in bringing different groups and parts of Government together in our region, in getting people talking, listening to the needs and expectations of our communities, and providing Governments with insight into how we can design policy to effectively service our region.